Everything you need to know about Microsoft Power BI

 Power BI Service:

-It is Software as a Service (SaaS) part of Power BI.
+It is a Software as a Service (SaaS) part of Power BI.
 It is sometimes also referred to as Power BI online.

-Once you build a report in Power BI Desktop, you can publish it on Power BI service, for the end-users to view the information and act upon it.
+Once you build a report in Power BI Desktop, you can publish it on the Power BI service, for the end-users to view the information and act upon it.

 You can also straight away create reports in the Power BI service and publish it for the end users to view and interact with them.